axiomiety/axiomiety.github.io/writeups/cryptopals3.markdown

     0xefc60000         11101111110001100000000000000000
     (k<<15)&0xefc60000 01000010010001000000000000000000

-For the 2nd step we need to mask with `0xFFFFFFFF` because we want to keep the numbers as 32-bit.
+For the 2nd step we need to mask with `0xFFFFFFFF` because we want to keep the numbers as 32-bit (you don't need to do this in code because the mask will take care of this for you - only for display purposes).
+The mask means we can easily recover the last 17 bits - because we just `&` them with 0's.

 For the sake of briefty:

+TODO: rework this section.
+It was painful getting the below, and a decent explanation would help - just so it doesn't look like those ops were plucked out of thin air.

 {% highlight python %}
       const = 0xefc60000